seanhess/tpm/README.md

 TPM: Typescript Package Manager
 ===============================

-TPM makes `tpm install somepackage` "just work" for client-side dependencies by reducing the following to one step:
+TPM makes using dependencies on a Typescript project as easy as `tpm install somepackage`.
+It reduces the following to one step:

 1. Install the Javascript code using [Bower][bower]
 2. Install the [Typescript definition files from DefinitelyTyped][definitelyTyped]
 3. Load the Javascript code at runtime
 4. Reference all Typescript definition files from your app

-TPM makes this simple by providing a few conventions, and by generating code whenever you `tpm install`.
+TPM makes this simple by establishing a few conventions, and by generating code whenever you `tpm install`.

 Using TPM on your project
 -------------------------